-This course has been taught in all three previous editions of the MAP-i programme.
-The current proposal for the 2012-2013 has the same structure and content of last year's edition, emphasizing critical systems with deeper study of agreement problems, state-of-the-art formal modeling of timed asynchronous networks, and real-time systems.
+This course has been taught in all seven previous editions of the MAP-i programme.
+The current proposal for the 2014-2015 has the same structure and content of last year's edition, emphasizing critical systems with deeper study of agreement problems, state-of-the-art formal modeling of timed asynchronous networks, and real-time systems.
 It has also the same proponent team that encompasses researchers from two universities, Minho and Porto.
-Lecture material of the previous edition can be found in the course's web page.1
+Lecture material of previous editions can be found in the course's web page.1